 Please kids, DO try this at home!

-Another copywriting exercise that’s almost as much fun: Practice writing “fascinators” – that is, those little teasers posing a mystery or a puzzle, often including the words how, when, where, why, discover, secrets or amazing.
+Another copywriting exercise Mary has taught me that’s almost as much fun: Practice writing “fascinators” – that is, those little teasers posing a mystery or a puzzle, often including the words how, when, where, why, discover, secrets or amazing.